internetarchive/dweb-archive/README.md

 to support the decentralized web.

 ## Goals
-* to allow unmodified browsers to access the Internet Archive's
+* to allow unmodified browsers to access the Internet Archive's millions of items
 * to support as many of the IA's features as possible, adding them iteratively
 * to use decentralized platforms for as many features as possible, without sacrificing functionality
 * to avoid single points of failure where possible